Network-Tokens/ntf/README.md

-## NTF Bess plugin
+## NTF

-Network Token Function (NTF) is a datapath library that implements network token processing, as defined in the [relevant I-D](https://github.com/Network-Tokens/network-tokens-rfc/blob/master/draft-yiakoumis-network-tokens-00.txt).
+Network Token Function (NTF) is a network function that implements network token processing, as defined in the [relevant I-D](https://github.com/Network-Tokens/network-tokens-rfc/blob/master/draft-yiakoumis-network-tokens-00.txt).

 ### Features